Defying Trump, Republican-led Senate panel backs stripping Confederate names from military bases | Malay Mail

 Prospects for the amendment making it through the full Senate, where Trump’s Republicans have a majority, were not clear even before Trump’s tweet.
 A committee aide said “some sticking points” remained.

-Republican Senator Roy Blunt, who represents Missouri, which was in the Confederacy, said he had no problem changing the bases' names.
+Republican Senator Roy Blunt, who represents Missouri, a state that sent troops to fight for both the Union and the Confederacy, said he had no problem changing the bases’ names.

 “If you want to continue to name forts after soldiers, there have been a lot of great soldiers who have come along since the Civil War,” Blunt told reporters.